 - Section: Proposals

-- Link: Submit a new proposal
+- Link: New proposal

 You will end up on a landing page with a list of which “Research Areas” & “Proposal types” that are currently open for proposals.
 You will also see if you already have proposals in status Editing (Proposals not yet sent in to MAX IV), example: